-Her busy practice includes challenges to immigration detention, human trafficking claims, citizenship application, EEA free movement & Ankara Agreement applications, removal and deportation, work and education visas, human rights claims, appendix FM appeals and family reunion.
+Her busy practice includes the full spectrum of immigration and asylum issues, including: judicial review challenges to deportation, certification of claims, loss of sponsor status, challenges to immigration detention, human trafficking claims, citizenship applications, EEA free movement & Ankara Agreement applications, removal and deportation, work and education visas, human rights claims, appendix FM appeals and family reunion.

-In addition to her busy PI practice, Cathrine is an author of Butterworth’s Personal Injury Litigation Service Division I and has delivered the Personal Injury elective on the LPC at Cardiff Law School.
+Cathrine is an author of Butterworth’s Personal Injury Litigation Service Division I and used to deliver the Personal Injury elective on the LPC at Cardiff Law School.

 Cathrine acts in industrial disease matters, most notably the NIHL case of Smith v Secretary of State for Energy and Climate Change EWCA Civ 1585, where she successfully represented the claimant in an appeal concerning pre-action disclosure.